nestorbenavidez/helenicaanalitica.site/about.md

 Started in 2018 in Montevideo, Uruguay and managed to strive.
 We help companies across the world changing and improving their business processes to compete at a global scale.
 </p>
 <p>
-We're minimalist and believe in excellence.
+We believe in simplicity and excellence.
 We work with *Ruby, Go, Java and Scala*.
 </p>
 <p>
 More about our founder <a href="https://nestorbenavidez.com"> Nestor Benavidez </a>